If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Unused Catch Rates

-Pokémon Yellow was programmed with a few special considerations to take Generation II's Time Capsule in account, which will translate a Pokémon's catch rate into a held item when transferred.
-As such, Dragonair and Dragonite's catch rates were lowered from 45 to 27 (Dragonair) and 9 (Dragonite), which makes them significantly harder to catch, though neither of the two Pokémon can actually be encountered in the wild in Red and Blue.
-In addition, this changes their held items from a Bitter Berry in Red/Blue to a Protein (Dragonair) and Antidote (Dragonite).
-While Dragonair can be found in the wild in the Safari Zone in Yellow, there is still no way to have a wild encounter with a Dragonite during normal gameplay, leaving its catch rate and subsequently its held item to go completely unused.
+Pokémon Yellow has a special feature regarding Generation II's Time Capsule, which will translate a Pokémon's catch rate into a held item when transferred.
+Dragonair and Dragonite's catch rates were lowered from 45 to 27, for Dragonair, and 9, for Dragonite.
+This makes them harder to catch, though neither Pokémon are wild encounters in Red and Blue.
+This also changes their held items from a Bitter Berry, in Red and Blue, to a Protein when Dragonair's transferred from Yellow , and Antidote for Dragonite.

 (Source: IIMarckus)